Both Glucomannan and Psyllium husk fall under the fiber category called soluble fiber.

 Here we have a briefing on Glucomannan vs. Psyllium husk.

 What Is Glucomannan?

-According to the research, participants who took Glucomannan regularly were observed losing weight, having less bone density and muscle mass.
+According to the research, participants who took glucomannan regularly were observed to lose weight, having less bone density and muscle mass.

 Psyllium husk has a more negligible effect on consumers’ appetite, but studies indicate that it is not enough to lose any reasonable amount of weight.